-If you’ve been searching “I need to sell my house fast in Pittsburgh,” you might have noticed online ads for cash home buyers.
-These ads usually proclaim, “We buy houses in Pittsburgh in any condition without any repairs.”
+If you’ve been searching “I need to sell my house fast in Washington,” you might have noticed online ads for cash home buyers.
+These ads usually proclaim, “We buy houses in Washington in any condition without any repairs.”
 Sometimes a cash buyer might even contact you directly to see if you’re interested in a quick, hassle-free cash sale.

 The terms and conditions offered might sound too good to be true, making you wonder if selling your home for cash is a scam.
-The good news is that selling your Pittsburgh home for cash is not a scam.
+The good news is that selling your Washington home for cash is not a scam.
 However, some scammers pose as cash buyers and try to trap you in a real estate scam.

 So, how do you weed out legitimate companies from scammers?
 In this post, we’ll walk you through the ways to identify cash-for-home scams.

 1. The Cash Buyer Doesn’t Offer References

 Genuine real estate investors can provide the contact information of their previous clients.
 With this information, you can speak with homeowners who have previously sold their homes for cash.
 If you notice that the investor is not keen on sharing references or doesn’t have any, you are probably dealing with a scammer.